KULeuven-Diepenbeek/osc-course/content/theory/os/chap1.md

 {{< youtube id="18AzodTPG5U" >}}
 &nbsp;

 Would it not be nice that the CPU could just continue working on something else until a certain event occurs.
-In the second example (that with the cartoon), the _woman_ interrupts what the _processor_ was doing.
+In the second example (the one with the cartoon), the _co-pilot interrupts what the _processor_ was doing.

 An **interrupt** is a signal that goes to the processor signaling a certain event.
 There are two sources for this interrupt: hardware and software.
 The timer that reaches his maximum count and signals this to the processor is an example of a hardware interrupt.
 An example for a software interrupt could be an attempt of a division by zero.